-The One is a single person, fully enclosed shelter that is made of SilNylon and relies on two adjustable trekking poles (or two custom length poles that can be purchased separately) for set up.
-It has a very similar design to the Zpacks Duplex and Six Moons Designs Haven Tarp, but since it is only designed for one person, it only has a single entrance point and vestibule.
-The other side of the tarp is a solid vertical wall made of SilNylon and protected from above by a much lower profile beak style awning than the one that makes up the vestibule.
-This design saves a little weight but costs The One slightly when it comes to wind resistance, necessitating orienting the tent optimally during setup.
-This tent has a bit of a cult following, and after a couple of years of being unavailable, is now often sold out, so get yours while you can!
-If you like this style of tarp tent design but usually travel as a duo, check out The Two, which is also made of SilNylon but has double doors and vestibules and retails for a low $389.
+The One is a single person, fully enclosed shelter that is made of silnylon and relies on two adjustable trekking poles (or two custom length poles that can be purchased separately) for setting up.
+It is designed only for one person and has a single entrance point and vestibule.
+The other side of the tarp is a solid vertical wall and protected from above by a much lower profile beak style awning than the one that makes up the vestibule.
+This design saves a little weight but costs when it comes to wind resistance, necessitating orienting the tent optimally during setup.
+This tent has a bit of a cult following, and after a couple of years of being unavailable, it is now often sold out, so get yours while you can!
+If you like this style of tarp tent design but usually travel as a duo, check out The Two, which is also made of SilNylon but has double doors and vestibules.

-Included in a standard purchase is the single wall tent, four extra guy wires that are pre-cut with line locks in place for adding on to the sides in especially stormy weather, and a light SilNylon stuff sack that easily fits the rolled up tent.
-Not included are the six mandatory stakes for proper setup (it won't stand without these stakeouts), and the four optional stakes for additional guy out points.
-The tent can be set up with two adjustable trekking poles, or Gossamer Gear sells the proper length poles in aluminum ($38.99) or carbon ($97).
-The tent comes factory seam taped so does not need to be seam sealed.
+Included in a standard purchase are the single wall tent, four extra guy wires that are pre-cut with line locks in place for adding on to the sides in especially stormy weather, and a light silnylon stuff sack that easily fits the rolled-up tent.
+It also includes stakes and extra guy lines.
+The tent can be set up with two adjustable trekking poles, or Gossamer Gear sells the proper length poles in aluminum or carbon.
+The tent comes factory seam taped, so it does not need to be seam sealed.

-The One is a very livable tent that has plenty of room and features to optimize comfort for a single person.
+This single-person tent is very comfortable with plenty of room and features to optimize comfort for a single person.
 The peak of its tarp is perfectly centered, affording equal, steep slope angles for the roof that ensure that there is room for both your head and feet to rest comfortably without touching the tent fabric.

-We also loved the gigantic vestibule that has enough room to store a pack, shoes, and even to cook inside if need be due to the weather.
-The vestibule is composed of double flaps that zip together and can easily stand with one, or both pulled back and attached to the tarp if the weather is good.
+We also love the large vestibule that has enough room to store a pack, shoes, and even to cook inside if need be due to the weather.
+The vestibule is composed of double flaps that zip together and can easily stand with one or both pulled back and attached to the tarp if the weather is good.
 There is a single storage pocket on the inside, as well as a clothesline already in place.
-We rated this as the second-best overall tent for livability, behind only the Zpacks Duplex, but the two are very similar despite being designed for different numbers of people.
-9 out of 10 points.

-That said, The One comes with a bathtub floor sewn in place, whereas the Hexamid Solo does not, and one must be added in modularly.
-Overall it is one of the lighter tents that we have tested, but carrying it alone will certainly put one over the weight threshold of "ultralight," and so we only awarded 7 points.
-While gram counters may consider this tent a tad heavy, we would argue that weight efficient built-in bug protection and flooring is certainly worth its cost, especially if needed.
+At 1 pound 6 ounces of included material, it was nowhere near as light as the other solo shelters made of tougher and lighter materials.
+That said, it comes with a bathtub floor sewn in place, which we love.
+Overall it is one of the lighter tents that we have tested, but carrying it alone will certainly put one over the weight threshold of "ultralight".
+While gram counters may consider this tent a tad heavy, we would argue that weight-efficient built-in bug protection and flooring are certainly worth its cost, especially if needed.

 Another slight knock is that the tent is made entirely of SilNylon versus the lighter and more waterproof DCF fiber of some others.
 While its material is rated to 1200mm of static head, more than enough to keep you dry, SilNylon tends to stretch and sag a bit when wet, either from rain or from dew or condensation, necessitating a trip outside the tent to tighten up guy lines and stake out points with the included line locks in order to maintain its tautness.
 The trade-off is in price, and this tent costs half as much as a comparable DCF tent.
-We think this tent does a solid job protecting from the weather and gave it 7 points.
+Overall, it does the work that any good tent should in poor weather.

-Because the interior walls, floor, and bug netting are permanently sewn in place, there is no option with this tent to go modular and remove the aspects that are not needed when in dryer, less buggy climates.
-The One is also not free-standing, like the more adaptable and versatile Nemo Hornet Elite with its dedicated poles and double wall design, so needs six stake out points in ground soft enough to take them, or quite a few large and heavy rocks if the ground is too firm.
+Because the interior walls, floor, and bug netting are permanently in place, there is no option with this tent to go modular and remove the aspects that are not needed when in arid, less buggy climates.
+It is also not free-standing, so it needs six stake out points in the ground soft enough to take them, or quite a few large and heavy rocks if the ground is too firm.
 Both of these affect its adaptability a bit.

 Also worth noting is that the single vestibule design means that this tent should be adequately oriented to the wind, further limiting its adaptability.
-However, while it is designed for only one person, there is no doubt it is roomy enough for two to spoon together in an emergency (although we wouldn't intentionally plan for this).
-Similar to the TarpTent MoTrail, and all tarp tents in general, adaptability is not a selling point here.
+However, while it best suits only one person, there is no doubt it is roomy enough for two to spoon together in an emergency (although we wouldn't intentionally plan for this).

 Ease of Set Up

-Over the years we have found that setting up tarp tents is not nearly as intuitive as a dedicated pole tent such as the Big Agnes Fly Creek HV2 Platinum, and requires a fair bit of practice.
+Over the years, we have found that setting up tarp tents is not nearly as intuitive as a dedicated pole tent and requires a fair bit of practice.

-Gossamer Gear's The One is the best single person lightweight shelter that we have tested, and as such wins our Top Pick Award.
+Gossamer Gear's The One is one of the best single-person lightweight shelters that we have tested.
 It is a spacious, well-designed shelter that is very popular in the thru-hiking world and has withstood the tests of time.
-Its greatest attributes are its affordability, built in bug protection, and its attention to detail in construction.
+Its greatest attributes are its affordability, built-in bug protection, and its attention to detail in construction.
 If you want to lighten your backpacking load and often travel solo, this is the tent we recommend for you.